Akshay-Hegde/PyroCMS-Module-Events-Manager/README.md

 ## Overview

-This module was built because several of our clients needed a simple events manager.
-For this first release I am including features that accommodate all my current projects/clients in one module.
-I will continue to make updates and improve this module as needed.
+This module lets you create events and show them on your website in a calendar or list view.

 ### Requirements

-* PyroCMS version 2.2.3
+* PyroCMS version 2.2.x

 ### Installation